ath34-tech/Time-series-analysis/README.md

-# Time Series Analysis (TSA) Exploratory Data Analysis (EDA)
+# Time Series Analysis (TSA) Exploratory Data Analysis (EDA) and ARIMA Forecasting

 This project involves performing exploratory data analysis (EDA) on time series data using Pandas, Matplotlib, and Plotly.
 The data is fetched using the Yahoo Finance library.
-The aim is to visualize and understand the underlying patterns, trends, and seasonalities in the data.
+The aim is to visualize and understand the underlying patterns, trends, and seasonalities in the data.This demonstrates stock price forecasting using the ARIMA (AutoRegressive Integrated Moving Average) model.
+It includes fetching stock data, training an ARIMA model, forecasting future prices, and evaluating model performance

 ## Requirements